gridai/grid-docs/docs/features/datastores/2_Using Datastores/2_creating-datastores.md

 * A Corporate cluster.
 * An Academic cluster.

+# Creating Datastores from an S3 Bucket
-# Create from a Private S3 Bucket
+## Create from a Private S3 Bucket

 At this time we are only supporting usage of private S3 buckets as Datastores for BYOC users, who have connected Grid to a custom AWS cluster.
 You can grant Grid access to your desired buckets by following the official aws [documentation](https://aws.amazon.com/premiumsupport/knowledge-center/cross-account-access-s3/).